What is the Centre for Contemporary Narrative & Cultural Theory?

 Brigid Brophy Conference, October 2015

-The Faculty of Education and Humanities (formerly School of The Arts) hosted an international conference on novelist, critic and animal rights activist, Brigid Brophy on the 9 and 10 October 2015.
+The Faculty of Education and Humanities (formerly School of The Arts) hosted an international conference on novelist, critic and animal rights activist, Brigid Brophy on 9-10 October 2015.

 Convened to mark the twentieth anniversary of Brophy’s death, the conference was a major event, with a number of prestigious speakers, including Professor Philip Hensher (Bath Spa University), Kate Levey (daughter of Michael Levey and Brigid Brophy) and Dr Robert Mackay (The University of Sheffield).